 2. Listen to English radio or audio books

 Try listening to an audio book or switching the radio on to a UK station that interests you and take it all in - listen to how the speaker correctly pronounces the words (bearing in mind that radio DJs and voice actors all have differing accents themselves!).
+Resources are a great way to move along with your challenge or goal.

 3. Watch TV or movies